-To maintain a secure infrastructure and to ensure system reliability CONAH's CIO collaborates with DHS/Medical Center IT departments to provide support, including
+To maintain a secure infrastructure and to ensure system reliability CONAH's CIO collaborates with DHS/Medical Center IT departments to provide support, including maintenance and repairs.
+CONAH servers are housed LAC+USC and overseen by LAC+USC IT department which makes provisions for back up of College records such as financial, admissions, enrollment, grades, and statistics.

-The implementation of the Five-Year IT and Hardware and /Software Technology Maintenance/Replacement plan provided a dynamic framework for integrating technology planning with institutional planning.
+The implementation of the Five-Year IT and the Hardware and /Software Technology Maintenance/Replacement plans provided dynamic frameworks for integrating technology planning with institutional planning.
 Adding these plans to the IEPRP in 2015 and to the College Governance Committee standing agenda facilitated systematic assessment, planning, acquisition, maintenance, and upgrades of the technology infrastructure and equipment.
 (IIIC8) In addition, two items were added to the Employee Survey related to adequacy of technology resources and training as well as recommendations for additional technology and training.
 An item was also added to the pregraduation Program Evaluation Survey related to effectiveness of technology in meeting student learning needs.
 This will support regular assessment of faculty, staff, and student perceptions of technology; planning for technology improvements; evaluation of the effectiveness of those improvements; and reassessment.